 Should I Get a Medicare SELECT plan?

-There are many options when it comes to buying Medicare Supplement plan.
-For some, a Medicare SELECT plan might be beneficial.
-We encourage you to look at the pros and cons of this plan before signing up.
+You have many options when it comes to Medicare Supplement insurance.
+For some, a Medicare SELECT plan might be the best.
+We encourage you to weigh the benefit of less expensive premiums to the potential obstacle of a smaller network and needing referrals before you sign up.
+Ultimately, you should get the coverage that you feel fits your needs.

 Nothing on this website should ever be used as a substitute for professional medical advice.
 You should always consult with your medical provider regarding diagnosis or treatment for a health condition, including decisions about the correct medication for your condition, as well as prior to undertaking any specific exercise or dietary routine.